mozerpol/NotesFromLearning/ExperimentsWithFPGA/4/README.md

 `(F+BAUD/2)/BAUD`, where: <br/>
 - *F* - freq our module (for T-Core it's 50 MHz)
 - *BAUD* - expected transsmision speed

+Finally I decided to divided project into two parts.
+The first is about current issue, the second is the UART library.
+I did it, because above project is written in SystemVerilog, so I think it doesn't make any sense rewrite to on Verilog 2001 lang.
+So, the first part is the SystemVerilog library with full description inside this repo and the second part, where is only working library written in Verilog without description. <br/>
+Ok back to the main topic... <br/>